Labelbox/lbx-Franka-Teach/lbx_robotics/docs/README.md

 ### Core Teleoperation (Example - to be detailed further)

-Once the system is running via `./run.sh`, the main functionality will be available.
+Once the system is running via `./unified_launch.sh` or `./run.sh`, the main functionality will be available.
-Individual launch files (like `system_bringup.launch.py`) are primarily called by `run.sh`.
+Individual launch files (like `system_bringup.launch.py`) are primarily called by these scripts.

 (Details to be added as packages and nodes are fully implemented)